 The church of St Martin Orgar, with a tower that stands in Martin Lane, a turning off the south side of Cannon Street, was handed over to the French Protestants after being destroyed in the Great Fire.
 That church remained until 1851 when a memorial tower and a parsonage house were erected for the parish of St Clement, Eastcheap – to which St Martin Orgar had been united after the Great Fire.

-(The text in this section is based on extracts from ‘Down Thames Street’ by Mark Rogers, published in 1921).
+(The text in the above paragraphs is based on extracts from ‘Down Thames Street’ by Mark Rogers, published in 1921).

 Above: Part of the Agas map – London’s earliest complete street map, dating from c1561.

-To give some idea of what this mini-series is all about, take a look at the Agas map section above.
+Upper Thames Street appears on any map showing the City of London.
+Take a look at the Agas map section above.
 The name of ‘Thames Street’ appears in the street (on the left) and, after nearly 500 years, three street names can be matched to three of the names on the ancient map.
-There are more examples like this to be seen in further parts of this series.